THE ULTIMATE SHOULDER WORKOUT GUIDE

 The majority of the most common shoulder exercises aren’t good for putting the delts on stretch.

 For example, in a Side Lateral Raise, the arm stops right on the side of the body, so the shoulder muscles are never stretched.

 In a Dumbbell Front Raise, it’s the same situation.
 The arm stops on the side of the body.

 In most Shoulder Press motions, the arm stops in that same position.

 However, it is possible to perform these exercises a little differently to incorporate that stretch on the delts.

-In the Front Delt Raise movement below you’ll see that you can take the arm back behind the body to stretch out the fibers in the front of the delt.
+In the Front Delt Raise variation below you’ll see that you can take the arm back behind the body to stretch out the fibers in the front of the delt.

 CABLE FRONT DELT RAISE WITH STRETCH

-HOW TO DO IT: Taking a split stance with the feet, perform a front delt raise with the cable, but allow the upper arm to go back into extension behind the body at the end of each rep. Be sure to keep the elbow slightly bent during the movement.
+HOW TO DO IT: For this variation, take a split stance with the feet, perform a front delt raise with the cable, but allow the upper arm to go back into extension behind the body at the end of each rep. Be sure to keep the elbow slightly bent during the movement.